-ASAP is the Epic module that deals with managing ER visits.
+ASAP is the Epic software module that deals with managing ER visits.
 It has a component that tracks which rooms are occupied, displaying room and bed status on monitors that are mounted on the walls near the nursing stations.

-EpicCare Ambulatory is one of the main and largest components of the Epic System.
+EpicCare Ambulatory is one of the main and largest components of the Epic platform.
 Primary Care and Specialty clinicians use the Ambulatory Module to document visits, place orders, send prescriptions, perform in-office procedures, review results, and send communications to patients.